MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/display/iommu-based-gpu-isolation.md

 * The scheduler is suspended.
 All active workloads are flushed, and no new workloads are sent to or scheduled on the hardware.
 * No other DDI calls are made.

-As part of these calls, the driver may choose to disable and suppress interrupts (including Vsync interrupts) for the duration of the exclusive access, even without explicit notification from the OS.
+As part of these calls, the driver can choose to disable and suppress interrupts (including Vsync interrupts) during the exclusive access, even without explicit notification from the OS.

  *Dxgkrnl* ensures that any pending work scheduled on the hardware completes, and then enters this exclusive access region.
 During this time, *Dxgkrnl* assigns the domain to the device. *Dxgkrnl* doesn't make any requests of the driver or hardware between these calls.